hlovatt/PyBoardTypeshed/README.md

 1. Code completion (in this case prompting completion for `pyb`):\
    ![Code completion example](media/code.png "Possible code completions")

-2. Rich help text (in this case constructor for `LCD160CR` showing types and overloads as well as description):\
+2. Rich help text (in this case constructor for `LCD160CR` showing argument types, argument defaults, return types and overloads as well as a description):\
    ![Rich help example](media/help.png "Rich help for overloaded constructor")

 3. Type errors (in this case a `float` instead of an `int`):\